yzhang37/SuperIntuitive/README.md

   "Advanced Deep Learning", "CS 723", "Fall 2021");
 ```

-The `IInstructor` interface also provides other functions like `registerStudent`, `addAssignment`, etc. For more information, please see \[ICourse.java]。
+The `IInstructor` interface also provides other functions like `registerStudent`, `addAssignment`, etc. For more information, please see [ICourse.java](src/edu/bu/super_intuitive/models/grading/ICourse.java)。

 #### Student Interface